 In May 2018, UNAMA released a Special Report on this incident with preliminary findings and has since verified 95 civilian casualties (30 killed and 65 injured), including 79 children.
-The findings indicate that the ceremony was widely publicized and known, and the crowd that gathered was primarily civilian, involving many children under the age of 10.
-Even if senior Taliban members were present - which UNAMA was not
+The findings indicate that the

 123 In 2017, Afghan national security forces caused 1523 civilian casualties (471 deaths and 1052 injured).